 Community Service Project Ideas

 The following list provides some ideas about how you can help.
-If you have questions or additional ideas, please contact the UMHC Child Life Program at 410-328-1241.
+If you have questions or additional ideas, please contact the University of Maryland Children's Hospital Child Life Program at 410-328-1241.

 - Toy Drive.
 Click on any of the following Wish Lists for a listing of appropriate and popular items for all ages.
 Collect toys for all ages, or "adopt" a specific age group -- items for infants and teens tend to be where we have the greatest need.

 - Character Band-Aid Drive.
 Kids love fun character Band-Aids!
-While any character bandage is appreciated, current character favorites are Batman, Spiderman, Scooby Doo, Dora, Barbie, and Princesses.
+Current character favorites are Batman, Superman, DocMcStuffin, Star Wars, and Disney Princesses.
 Latex free band-aids are strongly preferred.

 - Crayon and Marker Drive.
 Kids in the hospital use a lot of art supplies!
-In addition to Crayola crayons and markers, colored pencils, Color Wonder products and construction paper are used routinely and would be greatly appreciated as well.
+In addition to Crayola® crayons and markers, colored pencils, Color Wonder products, glue sticks, kids scissors and construction paper are used routinely and would be greatly appreciated as well.
 All supplies must be new for infection control reasons.

 - Coloring Books.
 We use coloring books every day in the hospital and in all areas where we help to take care of kids.
 We are always in need of more coloring books, or make your own coloring book from coloring pages off the internet.

 - Pillowcases.
-Colorful, kid-friendly pillowcases are a great way to help a hospital room seem a little more like home.
-If able, we let children pick their pillowcase so it's even more personable.
+Colorful, kid friendly pillowcases are a great way to help a hospital room seem a little more like home.
+Oftentimes, children are able to pick their own pillowcase so it’s even more personable.
 Pillowcases also double as great bags for carrying stuff home when discharged from the hospital.

 - Create Prepackaged Craft Kits.
 Crafts are one of the most requested activities when children are in the hospital.
 These craft kits can be used in our activity rooms or quickly delivered to a child's bedside to help pass the time during hospitalization.
 Check out Ideas for Activities and Crafts for some suggestions.

-- Host a Car Wash to benefit Child Life at the University of Maryland Hospital for Children.
+- Host a Car Wash to benefit Child Life at the University of Maryland Children's Hospital.

 - Run a Lemonade Stand over the summer and donate the proceeds to children in the hospital or use the proceeds to purchase toys or arts and crafts for kids to play with in the hospital.